amansingh1528/Crop-disease-detection-system/README.md

-# Smart Agriculture System Using IoT and Machine Learning
+# Smart Agriculture System Using Machine Learning

 ## Project Overview

-This project presents an **IoT and Machine Learning-based Smart Agriculture System** aimed at improving crop management through **disease prediction**, **precision irrigation**, and **fertilization**.
+This project presents an **Machine Learning-based Smart Agriculture System** aimed at improving crop management through **disease prediction**, **precision irrigation**, and **fertilization**.
 By analyzing sensor data from low-resolution cameras and environmental sensors, the system predicts potential plant diseases and provides targeted suggestions for treatment.

 ## Features